magneticio/vamp/README.md

 ## Deploy Vamp on your laptop

 Vamp can run on your laptop with one command.
-Check out our [Docker compose](https://github.com/magneticio/vamp-docker#run-vamp-with-a-mesos-and-marathon-cluster) script and get up and running.
+Check out our [Docker Setup](https://github.com/magneticio/vamp-docker#option-1-run-vamp-on-docker).
 This should be enough to kick the tires.

-## Deploy Vamp with a serious backend
+## Deploy Vamp with a Mesosphere backend

 Vamp uses underlying PaaS and container management platforms like Mesosphere.
-This is how you run Vamp [on a Mesosphere cluster](https://github.com/magneticio/vamp-docker#build-the-all-in-one-vamp-container-run-it-with-an-external-mesosmarathon).
+This is how you run Vamp [on a Mesosphere cluster](https://github.com/magneticio/vamp-docker#option-2-run-vamp-with-a-mesos-and-marathon-cluster).
 This should work on Google Compute Engine, Digital Ocean or anywhere where Mesos runs.
-This setup should enable to do some serious vamping!

 ## Using Vamp and more